.: ShaolinTiger – Kung-Fu Geekery :.

 Green Mile was one of the better adaptations of Stephen King, altho The Stand is still my fave King adaptation of all time.

 Fight Club was good in the closing 15 minutes or so, but it was worth keeping one’s patience for that one.
-Private Ryan was brilliant with its opening scenes of the D-Day landing, but towards the end I got extremely annoyed with the interpreter who was more than a shade of yellow :P
+Private Ryan was brilliant with its opening scenes of the D-Day landing, but towards the end I got extremely annoyed with the interpreter who was more than a shade of yellow 😛

 The most memorable movie scene in my mind is still “the worst toilet in Scotland” from Trainspotting.*heheh*

-18. NekoSavant on June 10th, 2005 at 1:26 am
+18. NekoSavant June 10, 2005 at 1:26 am #

 Ah ok, i see.
 Ta very much.

-19. FireAngel on June 10th, 2005 at 2:03 am
+19. FireAngel June 10, 2005 at 2:03 am #

 TITANIC SUCKED BIG TIME.